Home

 Piaget’s First Employment

 Piaget became the director of the Institute J.J.
 Rousseau in Geneva in 1921.
-Afterwards, Piaget served as a professor at the University of Neuchâtel between 1925 and 1929.
+Afterward, Piaget served as a professor at the University of Neuchâtel between 1925 and 1929.
 Later in 1929, Piaget moved to the University of Geneva, where he headed the child psychology faculty.

 Piaget worked at this faculty until his death later in 1980.